slowernews/archi-project/README.md

         Example: .building permit

-        To reduce the need of memorization, when naming the subproject folder you can will add the project name:
+        To reduce the need of memorization, when naming the subproject folder you'll add the project name:
         Example: @house in lisbon.building permit

 - level of completeness: **-**